kvikeg/eli-hackathon-demo-app/README.md

-# eli-hackathon-demo-app
+# HowTo

-Demo app for a hackathon
+## run the app
+*streamlit run demo_app.py*

+the app will be updated automatically when saved.